ess-dmsc/just-bin-it/README.md

   ]
 }
 ```

-If the `tof_range` is not supplied then it will set a range based on the first
-set of data it receives.

 Note: sending a new configuration replace the existing configuration meaning that
 existing histograms will no longer be updated.